 I was all excited to prepare dinner for my family.
 I couldn’t wait to try this new recipe and serve it to them with a smile.
 I even spent a whole hour preparing it.

-I place the plate down on the table with that smile and my kids turn their face and say “ew”.
+I place the plate down on the table with that smile, and my kids turn their faces and say, “ew.”

-Okay maybe a bit dramatic but at the moment that is kind of what it feels like.
+Okay, maybe a bit dramatic, but at the moment, that is kind of what it feels like.
 As a mother, we never give up and continue serving dinners to our kids in any way possible.
-Sometimes you just want them to eat anything.
+Sometimes you want them to eat anything.

 The kids have to eat as many bites for the age they are.
-Even if they say they don’t want it, or they aren’t hungry they can’t leave the table until they’ve taken their bites.
+So even if they say they don’t want it or aren’t hungry, they can’t leave the table until they’ve taken their bites.

 I love using the Vega protein Mix from BJ’s in the kid’s smoothies!